Garbage tarnishes Paris luster as pension strike continues - NewsBreak

-The malodorous perfume of rotting food has begun escaping from some rubbish bags and overflowing bins.
+The stench of rotting food has begun escaping from some rubbish bags and overflowing bins.
 Neither the Left Bank palace housing the Senate nor, across town, a street steps from the Elysee Palace, where waste from the presidential residence is apparently being stocked, was spared by the strike.

-More than 5,600 tons of garbage had piled up by Monday, drawing complaints from some district mayors.
-Some piles disappeared early Tuesday with help from a private company, the TV station BFMTV reported.
+More than 7,000 tons of garbage had piled up by Tuesday.
+Some of that was seen being tossed into white trucks from a private company along the protest route ahead of a planned march Wednesday, the third in nine days.
+Police said the clean-up was for security reasons.

 Turkay nevertheless sympathized with striking workers and accepted her discomfort as being "for a good cause.”